Divorce | Family

 Not everyone can afford the cost of a divorce lawyer.
 If you do not believe that you can afford the costs of legal representation, there may be options for you.
 In some cases, you may have your legal fees paid by your spouse.
 Additionally, some states have programs and non-profit organizations that offer free or steeply discounted legal aid programs.

-If you are unsure of your ability to pay for a family law lawyer, it may be in your best interest to schedule a free consultation and discuss potential alternative payment methods with an attorney before you make decisions about beginning a divorce process on your own.
+If you are unsure of your ability to pay for a family law attorney, it may be in your best interest to schedule a free consultation and discuss potential alternative payment methods with an attorney before you make decisions about beginning a divorce process on your own.

 Who Pays Attorney Fees in a Divorce?